5 Tenant Screening Tips to Help You Find a Great Renter

 What many landlords fail to realize is that the tenant screening process starts at first contact, which is typically by phone or e-mail.
 Before you proceed to a showing, screen for potential red flags by getting answers to the following questions:

 Reason for moving

 Intended rental term

 Total number of people renting, and their relationship to the potential renter (family of four, schoolmates, co-workers, etc.)

 Smoking habits if any

 When you ask these questions up front, you avoid wasting time by showing your property to an unqualified renter.
 If your potential renter has trouble answering these questions, then you may want to think twice about renting to them.

 Google prospective tenants

 Perform a Google search of their name and get access to information that may help with the tenant screening process.
 If they have a criminal history, this information is readily available on online public records.
-Also check their social media profiles for some telling info that may not surfaced during the phone screening process like their interests, relationship status, and lifestyle choices.
-A word of caution, Federal Fair Housing Rules protect tenants from discrimination based on sex, race or color, nationality, religion, familial status of disability, so make sure that you are in adherence.
+Also check their social media profiles for some telling info that may not surface during the phone screening process like their interests, relationship status, and lifestyle choices.
+A word of caution, Federal Fair Housing Rules protect tenants from discrimination based on sex, race or color, nationality, religion, familial status or disability, so make sure that you are in adherence.